NCEAS/eml/docs/eml-validation-refs.md

 create a single `<creator id='m.jones'>` element with all of its child detail, and then reference that as `<contact><references>m.jones</references></contact>` to indicate that the same person is both the creator and contact.
-This creates an unambigous linkage via the `id` field that the two elements refer to the same entity, in this case a person, and avoids having to re-enter the same information multiple times in the document.
+This creates an unambiguous linkage via the `id` field that the two elements refer to the same entity, in this case a person, and avoids having to re-enter the same information multiple times in the document.
 Another common location for re-use is when a single `attributeList` is defined with a set of variables and their metadata, and then